 Learn more about Code 93 barcodes on the Scandit Blog.

-Codabar barcodes are used by logistics and healthcare professionals, including U.S. blood banks, FedEx, photo labs, and libraries.
-Its main benefit is that it is easy to print and can be produced by any impact style printer, even a typewriter.
-Therefore, a user can create many Codabar codes using consecutive numbers without the use of a computer.
-It was designed to be readable when printed from dot matrix printers for multi-part forms.
+Codabar barcodes are used by logistics and healthcare professionals, including U.S. blood banks, FedEx, photo labs and libraries.
+Their main benefit is that they’re easy to print and can be produced by any impact style printer—even a typewriter.
+Therefore, users can create many Codabar codes using consecutive numbers without the use of a computer.
 Codabar is a discrete, self-checking symbology that encodes up to 16 different characters with an additional 4 start/stop characters.

 Variations: Codeabar, Ames Code, NW-7, Monarch, Code 2 of 7, Rationalized Codabar, ANSI/AIM BC3-1995, USD-4

 GS1 DataBar barcodes (formerly known as Reduced Space Symbology) are used by retail outlets to identify consumer coupons, produce and perishables, as well as small objects in the healthcare industry.
 They are more compact than typical consumer-facing barcodes.
 GS1 DataBar was introduced in 2001 and has become the mandated barcode type for retail coupons in the U.S.

 Variations: GS1 DataBar Omnidirectional, Truncated, Stacked, Stacked Omnidirectional, Expanded, Expanded Stacked

 Learn more about GS1 Databar barcodes on the Scandit Blog.

 MSI Plessey (or Modified Plessey) barcodes are used for inventory management in retail environments, such as labeling supermarket shelves.